 The cat is required to be in a humane trap with a sheet covering the trap at the time of the appointment.
-A humane trap is metal with spring-loaded doors, as pictured below:
+A humane trap is metal with spring-loaded doors, as pictured below.

+We require individuals to go through one of our TNR partners that we provide TNR surgeries to.
 Please view our TNR resource list for more assistance.

 Looking for a spay or neuter surgery for your own cat?